Module Two – The Canine Limbs

 This module includes a review of osteology. myology and arthrology, plus in-depth vascular and neurological functional anatomy.
 We then explore fascia, the correlation between all of these elements, to enhance clinical application.
 Additionally, we look at gait in more detail, global limb and joint specific biomechanics, and apply relevant research in the field to provide an evidence based approach.
 Lastly, we look at assessment considerations and pathological analysis (to widen your differential hypotheses), and a case example to illustrate osteopathic integration.

 Prerequisites to Module 2

-Students can undertake Level Two module as part of the Level Two Diploma Pathway which leads to a Diploma in Functional Osteopathy for the Canine Patient.
-As such, the prerequisite to this course is to have successfully completed the Level One Pathway, the Canine Osteopathic Conversion Course (COCC) or have evidenced that you already practice canine osteopathy at Level One.
+Students typically undertake this module as part of the Diploma Programme.
+As such, the prerequisite to this course is to have successfully completed year one or be able to evidence that you already practice canine osteopathy professionally and hold suitable osteopathic certification.
 This is because each module leads neatly on from one to the another encouraging autonomous thinking, criticality, and a self-reflective mind.
 All of which are important in the clinical setting.
-Some Level Two modules may also be taken in isolation as CPD courses, but successful graduates will only be awarded a CPD certificate titled as per the module descriptor.

 Indicative content OF THIS MODULE